TENANTS PRIVACY NOTICE

 In general terms, we will use the personal information we collect about you to:

-- Assess your suitability and deciding about your application.
+- Assess your suitability for a tenancy and reaching a decision over your related application.

 - Carry out background and reference checks, where applicable.